WolframResearch/WolframClientForPython/docs/examples.rst

 Sometimes the resulting expression of an evaluation is a symbolic exact value, which nonetheless could be approximated to a numerical result.
 The Eigenvalues of the matrix :math:`\begin{pmatrix} \pi & -2 & 0 \\ 1 & \pi & -1 \\ 0 & 2 & \pi \\ \end{pmatrix}` are :math:`\frac{1}{2}(4I+2\pi)`, :math:`\frac{1}{2}(-4I+2\pi)`, and :math:`\pi`.

-It is possible to build a subclass of :class:`~wolframclient.deserializers.WXFConsumer`, that can convert the symbolic representation into a pure built-in Python object.
-Create a consumer that deals with :wl:`Plus` and :wl:`Times`, converts :wl:`Pi` to :class:`math.pi`, :wl:`Rational` to :class:`fractions.Fraction`, and :wl:`Complex` to :class:`complex`.
-This result is a significant code inflation but is a good in depth demo of the extension mechanism.
+It is possible to build a subclass of :class:`~wolframclient.deserializers.WXFConsumer`, that can convert some symbolic results into pure built-in Python objects.
+The consumer must deal with :wl:`Plus` and :wl:`Times`, converts :wl:`Pi` to :class:`math.pi`, :wl:`Rational` to :class:`fractions.Fraction`, and :wl:`Complex` to :class:`complex`.
+It results in a significant code inflation but provide a detailed review of the extension mechanism.
 Yet, as we will see it is not really necessary.

 .. literalinclude:: /examples/python/eigenvalues3.py
-    :emphasize-lines: 10-22, 36
+    :emphasize-lines: 15-68, 86
     :linenos: